Hizbah calls for calm following protest against blasphemy in Kano

 “The police were there but the person that sang the song had escaped.

-Talking about those who came to protest at the Hizbah office, the commander said, “Those who came to show their concern felt like the government was doing nothing about it.
+Talking about those who came to protest at the Hizbah office, the commander said, “Those who came to show there concern felt like the government was doing nothing about it.

 “I wish to call on the public to remain calm as the parents of the singer are with the police and they are on top of the situation.”